PPatricc/Domain-Specific-Speech-Recognition/README.md

 3. Fine-tune a Whisper model with LoRA.
 4. Evaluate on unseen test data, including logging WER and domain-specific term accuracy.

+ Quick Note: If you do not want to train the model yourself, you can use this one (10 epochs trained): https://drive.google.com/file/d/1dV1jqDTSRcdWmeVHzs_7esEE5Bqbqg5g/view?usp=drive_link .
+Please make sure to unzip the folder contents into lora_whisper_model folder.

 ## Prerequisites

 - Python 3.8+ recommended